SolDevelo/charts/bitnami/telegraf/README.md

 <!--- app-name: Telegraf -->

-# Bitnami package for Telegraf
+# Bitnami Secure Images Helm chart for Telegraf

 Telegraf is a server agent for collecting and sending metrics and events from databases, systems, and IoT sensors.
 It is easily extendable with plugins for collection and output of data operations.